 Only you can see the alerts you set, even if you share your dashboard.
 Even the dashboard owner can't see alerts you set on your view of their dashboard.
 Data alerts are fully synchronized across platforms; set and view data alerts in the Power BI mobile apps and in the Power BI service.
 They aren't available for Power BI Desktop.
-You can even automate and integrate alerts with Microsoft Flow.
-You can try it yourself in this Microsoft Flow and Power BI article.
+You can even automate and integrate alerts with Power Automate.
+You can try it yourself in this Power Automate and Power BI article.

 Data-driven alert notifications provide information about your data.
 If you view your Power BI data on a mobile device and that device is lost or stolen, we recommend using the Power BI service to turn off all data-driven alert rules.

 Set data alerts in the Power BI service